jblomo/datamining290/slides/2014-02-27-Neural-Network.markdown

 ---

-# Fitness Function
+## Fitness Function

   + Create a fitness function that measures the error
-  + Take derivative and a step in the right direction
+  + Take the derivative and a step in the right direction
   + Try again

 ???